 What happens after someone who is interested in working with you gets in touch?
 Is that where it stops or do you have a follow up strategy for your wedding business?
 And if you do have a follow up strategy, is it effective?

 There a lot of myths in the wedding industry about following up and I think that’s because most people don’t know that 80% of leads convert to customers AFTER the 5th contact.
 That means if you’re only following up once or not at all, you’re missing out on a hell of a lot of sales.

-You also have to remember that people may have forgotten that they told you they would call you back or email you.
+You have to remember that people may have forgotten that they told you they would call you back or email you.
 I hate to break it to you but they aren’t thinking about you and your work all day (even though you’re awesome).
 They often need a follow up to remind them that they wanted to take things further with you.
 They can always say that they aren’t interested and that’s the end of the follow up but don’t assume that they don’t want to hear from you when they haven’t told you that.